 |Top Model||Rs 15 lakh|

-The India-bound Nissan Kicks will share its platform and its design cues with Renault’s new crossover – Captur.
-Face of the car has sporty appeal with a honeycomb grille with chrome surrounding, angular sweptback headlamps with LED signature and bold bumper.
+In India, the Nissan Kicks will share its platform and design cues with Renault’s new crossover – Captur.
+The vehicle carries several aggressive design elements, especially at the front.
+It gets a honeycomb grille with chrome surroundings, angular sweptback headlamps with LED signature and bold bumper.
+The design of the front fascia will follow Nissan’s family crossover styling theme, which is offered on X-Trail.
 The car has a floating roof with dual-tone paintjob.
 Its prominent character lines, flared wheel arches with body cladding and large alloy wheels enhance its side appearance.
 Similar to its concept avatar, the production version features the conventional SUV traits such as a high ground clearance, muscular rear bumper and ‘boomerang’ tail lamps.

 Feature-wise, the Kicks is a loaded one.
-Its top-end SL trim comes with a pack of advanced comfort and connectivity features to offer such as a light tan and black colour interior, 7.0-inch touchscreen infotainment system with around view monitor, flat-bottomed leather-wrapped steering wheel with controls, start/stop button, automatic climate control, an instrument cluster integrated large colour MID and analogue speedometer.
+It is expected that the Kicks will share some of its cabin features with Captur crossover; though it will have new design layout for dashboard and seats.
+The SUV will come with a pack of advanced comfort and connectivity features.
+It will get dual-tone interior scheme and premium upholstery for seats and other parts.
+The list of features will also include a 7.0-inch touchscreen infotainment system with around view monitor, flat-bottomed leather-wrapped steering wheel with controls, start/stop button, automatic climate control, an instrument cluster integrated large colour MID and analogue speedometer.

 |Engine||1.5-litre H4K||1.5-litre K9K|